 Is Pedigree a good dog food?

 No, we can’t recommend Pedigree as a good dog food.
-When it comes to dog foods, Pedigree really is the bottom of the barrel.
+When it comes to dog foods, Pedigree really is the bottom of the barrel when it comes to dry dog food.
 There’s very little that’s redeeming here, and their packaging is honestly extremely misleading.

 While the package shows pictures of tasty meats and healthy veggies, the truth is, this food is really a meat flavored dog cereal.
-It has very little nutritional value, and almost every ingredient is downright horrible.
+It has very little nutritional value, and almost every ingredient in this dog food is downright horrible.

-If you’d like to know the full story, then keep reading.
+If you’d like to know the full story, then keep reading for our full Pedigree dog food review.
 If not, we’d suggest picking up a healthier food for your dog, because Pedigree is not it.
 If you need a suggestion then you can see some of our top picks below.

 PS.
 If you need to save some cash on a healthy dog food for your best friend, then Chewy will give you a great deal.
 You’ll get 30% off for your first auto-ship order, and then 5-10% for every order after that!